fleetdm/fleet/docs/Deploying/Debugging.md

 specific assessment.
 This doesn't mean necessarily a solution; but, with a more specific assessment, it'll be easier for the Engineering team to help.

-Note that even if you do all your homework, the Engineering team might have follow-up questions.
+Note that even if you follow all those steps, the Engineering team might have follow-up questions.

 ## Basic data that is needed